rjrouquette/radio_astronomy/README.md

 The SDR DAS modules will produce baseband I+Q samples at 25 MSps with 10 MHz for I, 10 MHz for Q, and a combined bandwidth of 20MHz.
 The extra 2.5 MHz of Nyquist margin includes aliasing artifacts and may be utilized if degraded SNR is acceptable.
 The 25 MSps I+Q data is formatted as two's complement 16-bit integers for both I and Q which yields a raw data bandwidth of 800 Mbps.
 Gigabit ethernet is used to offload the sample data.

 ## Network Data Transport
 Baseband sample data from the SDR DAS modules will transported over ethernet via UDP.
-To ensure reliable transmission in the face of packet loss, the UDP packets will be grouped into frames of 57 packets and employ a Hamming(57,50) erasure coding scheme.
-This will allow for full frame recovery with, at most, 3 dropped packets per frame.
+To ensure reliable transmission in the face of packet loss, the UDP packets will be grouped into frames of 56 packets and employ a Hamming(56,50) erasure coding scheme.
+This will allow for recovering dropped packets as long as tehre are no more than 2 dropped packets per frame.
 Each packet will contain an 8 byte header and 250 samples.
 This yields a packet payload of 1008 bytes.
 The header structure is shown below.

 ```
 ------------------------------------------------------------------------